 2016 Public Work, Circus between Worlds, Glasgow International Arts Festival

 2014 Solo Exhibition, The Eccentrics Banquet, Marion de Canniere Gallery, Antwerp

-2013 Performance, Art School Anecdote, Centenary Commission, Canberra Contemporary Art Space,
+2013 Participatory performance, Art School Anecdote, Centenary Commission, with Canberra Contemporary Art Space

-2011 Public Work, Conch Sound Studio, Scotland’s Housing Expo Inverness & Highland Tour, Scotland
+2011 Public Work, Conch Sound Studio, SHE Scotland’s Housing Expo Inverness, and Highland Tour, Scotland

 2009 Public Work, Bank of Reason, Collective Gallery, Edinburgh

 2015 Mega Hammer, Marvin Gaye Chetwynd’s Open House, Glasgow, Scotland.

 2014 Art Moves, Queen Elizabeth Olympic Park, curated by Adriana Marques, London